Install software for running an inference task#

 If there are multiple plugins in the current environment, you can specify use vllm-plugin-fl via VLLM_PLUGINS=‘fl’.

-Additional setup steps for running an inference task on Huawei Ascend#
+Additional setup for Huawei Ascend#

 1. Install FlagTree